 Under the proposed project structure, the Southeast Land Trust of New Hampshire (SELT) will own the land subject to a conservation easement.
 The conservation easement will prohibit development of the land will allowing compatible forestry, habitat management, and recreational uses.
 The easement would be held by the NH Fish and Game Department and the Town of Barrington would hold a Third Party Right of Enforcement.
 This arrangement minimizes the Town of Barrington’s long-term commitments to the property.
 As the holder of a Third Party Right of Enforcement, Barrington may choose to, but does not have the legal obligation to, enforce the conservation easement should NHFG fail to do so.
-In addition, the Town would not have to manage the public trails, wildlife habitat, or address encroachments – these would be the responsibility of SELT.
-In essence, the Town receives many of the benefits but little of the burden.

 As the owner, SELT would be responsible for management decisions subject to the limitations of the conservation easement and trail and access maintenance.
-SELT’s practice has been to make payments to Towns in lieu of taxes equivalent to the current use tax bill.
+SELT’s current practice has been to make payments to Towns in lieu of taxes equivalent to the current use tax bill.

 NHFG would be responsible for monitoring the conservation easement, and if necessary, enforcing it through legal action against SELT or the person that violated the easement terms.